How to Win New Business by Playing to Your Strengths

 When I work with my clients we design business development programs that are built around their strengths, not in conflict with them.

-Hunters have an instinct for selling.
+Of the four profiles, Connectors are the ones with the greatest instinct for selling.
 They’re energized by making connections with other people and feel at ease when interacting with strangers, whether on the phone or in person.
 They’re good at improvising and feel comfortable in a wide variety of situations.

-However, it’s also not uncommon for an agency owner to be a Hunter.
+However, it’s also not uncommon for an agency owner to be a Connector.
 Sometimes it's an innate part of their personality but often they’ve honed these skills out of necessity–they had no choice but to get out there and sell if they were going to make payroll.
 Over time and after a few successes, selling felt less foreign and they accepted it as part of their job.

 Communicators